encoredev/encore/docs/tutorials/uptime.md

 Encore comes with built-in CI/CD, and the deployment process is as simple as a `git push`.
 (You can also integrate with GitHub to activate per Pull Request Preview Environments, learn more in the [CI/CD docs](/docs/deploy/deploying).)

-🥐 Now, let's deploy your app to the cloud:
+🥐 Now, let's deploy your app to Encore's free development cloud by running:

 ```shell
 $ git add -A .